jwmullally/iscsi-target-ramdisk/README.md

 * [`/etc/init.d/bootentries`](src/rootfs/etc/init.d/bootentries) is run which discovers the OS kernel images from the `/boot` partition, copies them to `/srv/tftp/bootentries` and creates entries in `/srv/tftp/pxelinux.cfg/default`.
   * Configuration: [`/etc/uci-defaults/90-custom-bootentries`](src/rootfs/etc/uci-defaults/90-custom-bootentries).
   * If `/boot/loader/entries` is found, all BootLoaderSpec files are parsed to identify kernel images and cmdline arguments.
 If not found, the `/boot/vmlinuz-*` with the newest modification time is used along with the matching initramfs file, and a boot entry is created with the `cmdline_default` arguments.
   * An optional password is set for the PXE menu.
-(Note: this just provides user-facing securiry in the PXELINUX menu; boot files and iSCSI credentials can still be sniffed over the network).
+(Note: this just provides user-facing securiry in the PXELINUX menu to prevent accidental booting; boot files and iSCSI credentials can still be sniffed over the network).
 * `/etc/init.d/tgt` starts which exports the disk block devices as iSCSI LUN targets.
   * Configuration: [`/etc/uci-defaults/90-custom-tgt`](src/rootfs/etc/uci-defaults/90-custom-tgt).
 * `/etc/init.d/dnsmasq` starts which provides DHCP, DHCP boot and serves `/srv/tftp` via TFTP.
 The DHCP allocation pool is limited to one available address to limit accidental concurrent booting from separate machines and provide some subnet isolation.